 Purchase of comments is not required for entry; it is optional when you enter the competition.
-Comments can retroactively be purchased after submitting a screenplay up to December 31st of any year.
-After December 31st, comments will no longer be available.
+Comments can retroactively be purchased after submitting a screenplay up to May 1.
+After May 1, comments will no longer be available for purchase.